Gummy bear: Variations and flavours

 The success of gummy bears has spawned the production of many other gummy candies made to resemble animals and other objects, such as rings, worms, frogs, snakes, hamburgers, cherries, sharks, penguins, hippos, lobsters, octopuses, apples, peaches, oranges, Ampelmännchen, Smurfs and spiders.
 Manufacturers offer a range of sizes including bears that weigh several kilograms.

 In the United States, Haribo gummy bears are sold in five flavors: raspberry (red); orange (orange); strawberry (green); pineapple (colorless); and lemon (yellow).
-Trolli's bears are most often sold in five flavors in the United States, and in the same colors; however, Trolli's red bear is strawberry-flavored, while the green is lime and the colorless is grape.
-Many companies emulate either Haribo or Trolli flavor-color combinations.
+Trolli's bears are most often sold in five flavors in the United States, and in the same colors.
+Trolli's red bear is strawberry-flavored, while the green is lime and the colorless is grape.

+Many companies emulate Haribo or Trolli flavor-color combinations.
 Health-oriented brands, which often use all-natural flavors, sometimes opt for more and different flavors.
 For example, the boxed bulk gummies sold by Sunflower/Newflower Markets include grape, pineapple-coconut and peach, among others.